 ForgeFX’s Solution for Boom Lift Training

 Training for boom lift operation presented controls familiarization and spatial awareness challenges.
 ForgeFX met these challenges for JLG by developing the JLG Equipment Training Simulator allowing operators to learn and practice both safety and productivity in a virtual environment.
-Meeting JLG’s special requirements for volume training, we did this in a way which is widely deployed across multiple options, including laptops, browsers, and tablets.
+Meeting JLG’s special requirements for volume training, we did this in a way which is widely deployed across multiple options, including virtual reality, laptops, and tablets.

 What are your training needs?